Melanoma: Biopsy

-Following a visual examination and a dermatoscopic exam, or in vivo diagnostic tools such as a confocal microscope, the doctor may biopsy the suspicious mole.
-A skin biopsy performed under local anesthesia is often required to assist in making or confirming the diagnosis and in defining severity.
+Following a visual examination and a dermatoscopic exam, or other specialized tests such as confocal microscopy, a skin biopsy is done for lesions suspicious of being melanoma.
+A skin biopsy is required for definitive diagnosis of melanoma and staging the cancer.
 Elliptical excisional biopsies may remove the tumor, followed by histological analysis and Breslow scoring.
 Incisional biopsies such as punch biopsies are usually contraindicated in suspected melanomas, because of the possibility of sampling error or local implantation causing misestimation of tumour thickness.
 However, fears that such biopsies may increase the risk of metastatic disease seem unfounded.

-Total body photography, which involves photographic documentation of as much body surface as possible, is often used during follow-up for high-risk patients.
-The technique has been reported to enable early detection and provides a cost-effective approach (with any digital camera), but its efficacy has been questioned due to its inability to detect macroscopic changes.
-The diagnosis method should be used in conjunction with (and not as a replacement for) dermoscopic imaging, with a combination of both methods appearing to give extremely high rates of detection.

 Histopathologic types

 Melanoma is a type of neuroectodermal neoplasm.
 There are four main types of melanoma: